-As an initial response to the directions provided by Resolution 9.01 S15, the ASCCC Curriculum Committee drafted a survey on Curriculum Efficiency and Communication that was distributed to curriculum chairs and chief instructional officers in the spring of 2015.
-The survey results, based on 143 responses from the field, provide an informative snapshot of the status of curriculum approval processes of the California community colleges as of spring of 2015.
-The most notable results gathered in from the survey include the following:
+As an initial response to the directions provided by Resolution 9.01 S15, the ASCCC Curriculum Committee drafted a survey on Curriculum Efficiency and Communication that was distributed to curriculum chairs and chief instructional officers in the spring of 20151.
+The survey results, summarized in Appendix A, based on 143 responses from the field, provide an informative snapshot of the status of curriculum approval processes of the California community colleges as of spring of 2015.
+The most notable results gathered from the survey include the following:

-$^{\rm 1}$ The narrative summary of the survey results is included in Appendix A.
+The narrative summary of the survey results is included in Appendix A.

-- 77% stated that it takes less than 6 months to get curriculum through their local processes, from submission to the curriculum committee to submission to the governing board. - 95% have a technical review process, and 86% stated that faculty typically require less than 6 months to prepare curriculum proposals for technical review. - 67% stated that their curriculum committees have been delegated the authority to make recommendations directly to the governing board. - 61% stated that curriculum is submitted to the governing board for consideration monthly. - 58% stated they were from multi-college districts.
-Of those, 56% stated that they have common/coordinated or aligned curriculum, and 44% stated that approval by a district curriculum committee is required. - 86% stated that they provide training to the faculty on their curriculum committees.
+- Seventy-seven percent stated that it takes less than six months to get curriculum through their local processes, from submission to the curriculum committee to submission to the governing board. - Ninety-five percent have a technical review process, and 86% stated that faculty typically require less than six months to prepare curriculum proposals for technical review. - Sixty-seven percent stated that their curriculum committees have been delegated the authority to make recommendations directly to the governing board. - Sixty-one percent stated that curriculum is submitted to the governing board for consideration monthly. - Fifty-eight percent stated they were from multi-college districts.
+Of those, 56% stated that they have common/coordinated or aligned curriculum, and 44% stated that approval by a district curriculum committee is required. - Eighty-six percent stated that they provide training to the faculty on their curriculum committees.